 - A computer tech support representative

-5. Get on the Do Not Call Registry
+7. Get on the Do Not Call Registry

-Just be aware that some organizations — including charities, political groups, debt collectors and surveys — still can call you even if you are on the Do Not Call Registry.
+Just be aware that some organizations — including charities, political groups and debt collectors — are exempt and thus still can call you even if you are on the Do Not Call Registry.

-6. File a complaint
+8. File a complaint